wieerwill/wieerwill/README.md

 📸 From the serenity of wildlife to the bold expressions of goth, punk and cosplay, my **Photography** is an extension of my creative soul.
 My style?
 Think of it as a well-commented code: clean, efficient, and strikingly impactful.
 It's not just about taking photos or writing code; it's about narrating stories that the world overlooks.

-💻 At the heart of it all is "wieerwill.de", my digital canvas where tech meets art.
+💻 At the heart of it all is [wieerwill.de](https://wieerwill.de), my digital canvas where tech meets art.
 Here, each pixel and line of code is a testament to my belief: creativity isn't just thinking outside the box; it's about reinventing it.

 [![trophy](https://github-profile-trophy.vercel.app/?username=wieerwill&theme=darkhub&row=1&title=MultiLanguage,Repositories,Stars)](https://github.com/wieerwill)